Mounjaro is an effective medication to help manage blood sugar levels in people with type 2 diabetes.

 What foods should I avoid while taking Mounjaro?

-Mounjaro is intended to be used along with a healthy diet and increased physical activity.
+Mounjaro is intended to be used with a healthy diet and increased physical activity.

-Other foods are fattening and cause increased insulin resistance, which can make the medication not as effective.
+Other foods are fattening, and cause increased insulin resistance, making the medication less effective.

 It’s always a good idea to talk with your doctor before making dietary changes.